Hans Rosling

 In the 1950s, with the support of his father, archaeologist Axel W Persson, he established an antiquarian bookshop at Drottninggatan 3 near Politiska knuten called Bokfenix, which became a meeting place for book lovers and students.
 This led to Persson later becoming known as "Bok-Viktor" and in many ways he lived up to the name as he had a huge collection and knew exactly where the books were located.

-Viktor Persson in his bookstore on Drottninggatan in Uppsala.
-Photo: Rolf Maryam.
-Retrieved from a almanac printed by RK Press 2003.
+Viktor Persson in his bookshop on Drottninggatan in Uppsala.
+Photo: Rolf Nodén.
+Taken from an almanac printed by RK tryck in 2003.

 Viktor Persson in his "second" Bokfenix.
 Photo: From private collection.

-Persson published some joke books and other curiosities in miniature on his own publishing and the best-seller was Swedish invective (1963), a swearing list that for three years was sold in seven editions.
+Persson published a number of joke books and other curiosities in mini format on his own publishing house and the bestseller was Svenska invektiv (1963), a list of swear words that was sold in seven editions over three years.

-In May 1980, the 1800-century building that housed the bookshop was burned down, however the most valuable books escaped the flames.
-Bokfenix eventually moved to the corner Skolgatan-Rundelsgränd.
+In May 1980, the 18th century house that housed the antiquarian bookshop burned down, but the most valuable books escaped the flames.
+Bokfenix eventually moved to the corner of Skolgatan-Rundelsgränd.

 Burial site: 0310-0274